adtshrm007/RepoLens/README.md

 ---

+## ⚠️ Known Limitations

+While highly optimized for speed and cost, the current "Scan Entire Repository" architecture has a few intentional trade-offs:
+- **Incomplete Context:** To respect GitHub API rate limits and keep scans fast, the deep analysis pipeline only fetches and analyzes the **Top 50** most critical source files per scan.
+- **Shallow Security Checks:** Security scanning relies on deterministic rules (Regex and AST parsing).
+This catches obvious flaws (e.g., hardcoded secrets, `eval()` usage) perfectly, but it cannot catch complex, multi-file business logic vulnerabilities.
+- **Surface-Level Architecture:** Architecture summaries are deduced from dependency graphs and file names, not a deep semantic understanding of every file's logic.

+---

 ## ⚙️ Core Engines (Not Just an AI Wrapper)

 RepoLens is powered by a robust backend pipeline of independent, deterministic services: